Board & Secretariat

 Mike has 43 years’ experience in parks management and conservation and started his career in Kosciusko National Park in 1976.
 He spent 23 years in the NSW Parks and Wildlife service in various roles.

-The Secretariat provides secretarial and administrative services to Friend of Parks Inc. At present the Volunteer Programs Unit provides this service using both paid and volunteer staff.
+The Secretariat provides secretarial and administrative services to Friend of Parks Inc. At present the Volunteer and Visitor Programs Unit provides this service.

 Admin Officer, Friends of Parks